Wild at Heart (film): Plot

 In Cape Fear, North Carolina, lovers Lula Fortune and Sailor Ripley are separated after he is jailed for killing a man who attacked him with a knife; the assailant, Bobby Ray Lemon, was hired by Lula's mother, Marietta.
 Upon Sailor's release 22 months later, Lula picks him up outside prison, where she hands him his snakeskin jacket.
-They have sex in a hotel room and go to see speed metal band Powermad.
-At the club, Sailor beats up a man for flirting with Lula, and then leads the band in a rendition of the Elvis Presley song "Love Me".
-When Lula asks why Sailor didn't sing her his favorite song, "Love Me Tender", he tells her he will only ever sing it to his future wife.
+They have sex in a hotel room and go to see the speed metal band Powermad.
+At the club, Sailor berates a man for flirting with Lula, and then leads the band in a rendition of Elvis Presley's "Love Me".
+When Lula asks why Sailor didn't sing her his favorite song, Presley's "Love Me Tender", he tells her he will only ever sing it to his future wife.

 Sailor asks Lula to run away to California with him, despite knowing this will break his parole.
 Marietta asks her on-off boyfriend, private detective Johnnie Farragut, to find them and bring them back.
 Unbeknownst to Farragut, Marietta also hires her other boyfriend, gangster Marcello Santos, to track them and kill Sailor.
 When Santos calls mob boss Mr. Reindeer to arrange for the job, he adds Farragut to the hit list, sending Marietta into a guilt-fueled rage.
-Despite her attempts to save Farragut, Mr. Reindeer's assassins capture and kill him.
+Despite her attempts to save Farragut, Mr. Reindeer's assassins capture and kill him in New Orleans, where he has tracked Lula and Sailor.

 Unaware of these events, Lula and Sailor continue on their way until they encounter the aftermath of a two-car collision.
 They try to help the only survivor, a traumatized and brain-damaged young woman who eventually dies in front of them.
 Lula is disturbed, and considers it a bad omen.
-She is also unsettled by Sailor's revelation that he had been Santos' driver and may have witnessed her father's murder by Santos and Marietta, which places him in the latter's crosshairs.
+She is also unsettled by Sailor's revelation that he had been Santos' driver and may have witnessed her father's murder by Santos and Marietta, which places him in their crosshairs.